Trump extends control over Washington by taking management of Union Station away from Amtrak

 WASHINGTON (AP) — President Donald Trump’s administration is taking management of Union Station away from Amtrak in the latest example of the federal government exerting its power over the nation’s capital.

-Union Station, in walking distance from the Capitol, has “fallen into disrepair” when it should be a “point of pride” for the District of Columbia, Duffy said.
+Duffy said the station has “fallen into disrepair” when it should be a “point of pride” for the District of Columbia.
 He said the Republican administration's move would help beautify the landmark in an economical way and was in line with Trump's vision.

 “He wants Union Station to be beautiful again.
 He wants transit to be safe again.
 And he wants our nation’s capital to be great again.
 And today is part of that,” Duffy said.